ag-rodriguez/New-ADUser/README.md

 # New-ADUser
-This script automates the creation of user accounts in my Active Directory (AD) lab, streamlining setup for penetration testing and red teaming exercises.
+Wrote this script to automate the creation of user accounts in my Active Directory (AD) lab.
 It reads from a CSV file and programmatically sets up each user in AD.